The navy suit holds a singularly iconic status in the vast tapestry of menswear.

 Black Tie

-Even though both of the colors are dark, they still create a powerful & stylish contrast.
-Besides a solid black, other smooth options are striped or textured ties, like Macclesfield or Foulard.
+Besides solid black, other smooth options include striped or textured ties, such as Macclesfield or Foulard.

 Red Tie